Corey Bailey

 Some Teflon taping tips:

-correctly, there will be about a 10% reduction in scrape flutter.
+will be about a 10% reduction in scrape flutter.
 An added bonus!

-2) You can sleeve the lifters so that the sleeves act as bearings.
+You can sleeve the lifters so that the sleeves act as bearings.
 (In the picture

-above, the lifter sleeves have been removed) Making lifter sleeves is not so easy
+above, the lifter sleeves have been removed.)
+Making lifter sleeves is not so easy

 consequences, so you may want to skip this procedure.
 If you do add sleeves to

 the lifters, know that full speed rewind or fast-forwarding is OUT.
-With sleeves over
+With sleeves

-the lifters, only slow movement of the tape with the lifters engaged is
+over the lifters, only slow movement of the tape with the lifters engaged is

 recommended.
 Mainly use the Fast-Forward and Rewind buttons for positioning

-the tape prior to playback.
+sleeved lifters!
 Otherwise, use alternate modes for shuttling the tape.

-Know that every time the tape lifters are engaged, you are scraping the
+If the lifters are not sleeved, know that every time the tape lifters are

-valuable oxide with a stationary object.
-If the Fast-Forward or Rewind
+engaged, you are scraping the valuable oxide with a stationary object.

-functions are used, you are scraping the oxide at very high speeds!
+the oxide at very high speeds!

-the same Teflon tape that you would use to cover the unused heads.
-This
+Teflon tape that you would use to cover the unused heads.
+This operation is a bit

-operation is a bit tedious (a PITA, actually).
-The results are much better than
+tedious (a PITA, actually).
+The results are much better than bare lifters.
+That said,

-bare lifters.
-That said, I still would advise against using the deck for normal
+I still would advise against using the deck for normal fast-forward or rewind

-And now, for the baking process:
+And now, for the baking process

 So, consider the baking of analog and digital audio tape as a last resort because

 the end result may be somewhat compromised.
-If you are at all unsure about what
+If you are at all unsure about

-to do, consult an experienced professional.
+what to do, consult an experienced professional.

 If you do have to resort to baking, the advice from the experts (myself included) is